ipverse/tools/crowdsec/README.md

 ## crowdsec-ban-as.sh

 This Bash script bans all announced networks for a given Autonomous System (AS) using Crowdsec's `cscli` command.
-The script fetches network ranges for both IPv4 and IPv6 and applies the ban for a specified duration.
+The script fetches network ranges for both IPv4 and IPv6
+from the [ipverse-asn-ip](https://github.com/ipverse/asn-ip) repository and applies the ban for a specified duration.

 ### Usage